Cottonmouth Cure - The Best Tips for Curing Cottonmouth

 Your eyelids are low, your head feels light, and your tongue is stuck to the roof of your mouth.
 Congratulations, you're smoked out!
 Unfortunately, you're also suffering from cottonmouth.
 From gum to Gatorade, every smoker has their own home remedy, but why does smoking give you cottonmouth in the first place?
 Is there any way to avoid cottonmouth?

 These are questions asked by smokers through the ages, and this article is finally here to dispel the myths and give some science-backed advice.

-In case there was any confusion, cottonmouth is when your mouth dries up like a desert after consuming cannabis.
+In case there was any confusion, cottonmouth is when your mouth dries up like a desert after consuming dry herbs.
 Cottonmouth is annoying at best and can make it difficult to talk and swallow at worst.
 Everyone is affected differently, so while some people barely notice cottonmouth, others are running for the fridge.

-Why Does Marijuana Cause Cottonmouth?
+Why Does Smoking Cause Cottonmouth?

 It all starts with spit.
 Saliva keeps our mouths lubricated, making it easier to eat and talk.
 Spit also performs other useful tasks like remineralizing our teeth and combating bacteria that causes bad breath.
 Thanks, spit!

 Saliva is produced by hundreds of salivary glands throughout the mouth.
-The submandibular glands (found at the base of your jaw) are responsible for producing most of your saliva, and also happen to have cannabinoid receptors.
-No matter how you consume cannabis, these receptors become activated and the submandibular glands reduce production of saliva.
+The submandibular glands (found at the base of your jaw) are responsible for producing most of your saliva, and also happen to have receptors.
+No matter how you smoke, these receptors become activated and the submandibular glands reduce production of saliva.
 The resulting cottonmouth isn't dangerous or cause for concern, even if it is uncomfortable.